Linkmaster2031/SMG-Before-the-Sequel/README.md

-SMG Before the Sequel Team's Official Page!
-This page will be updated with upcoming, current, and released mods from our team.
+SMG Before the Sequel's Official Github Page!

+This page will be updated with upcoming updates, releases (past and current), and sneak peaks into the mod.

+If you want to see these previews and get notified of updates when they come out, hit the Watch Button and hit all activity (most tutorial sounding thing ever loll)

 If you want to stream or make videos about the mod, please leave a download link for it!
 This is greatly appreciated for any and all mods, not just ours!